Batmanabcdefg/AbaqusTraining/03_Lesson/readme.tex.md

 	*CONTACT PAIR, TYPE=SURFACE TO SURFACE, INTERACTION=SurfInterProps, ADJUST=1.e-3
 	TopSurfCube,BotSurfTable

 Here, the <em> TYPE=SURFACE TO SURFACE </em> option is used.
 For this type of contact, the thickness of shell elements, if used in the contact pair definition, will be relevant.
-The interaction <em> SurfInterProps </em>, which was defined earlier, is referenced in the contact pair definition.
+The interaction <em> SurfInterProps </em> defined above is referenced in the contact pair definition.

 The next line specifies the two surfaces in contact.
 The slave surface is first specified, followed by the master.
 Some general guidance on the selection of the slave and master surfaces are given in the footnotes: